kitab-project-org/training-data/Isnads/README.md

 Contains all files entirely tagged or reviewed by a human.
 It should not contain files tags that have not been reviewed.

 **NOTE:**
-*For all files that are manually tagged, ensure that you update the json file logging which lines have been manually tagged*
+*For all files that are manually tagged, ensure that you update isnadtaggedlocations.json logging which lines have been manually tagged*

 ### 'Auto tags for review' :

 Contains files tagged by the model awaiting review.

-**NOTE:**
-*Un-reviewed files use the extension '.auto_tagged'* *Reviewed files use the extension '.reviewed'*
+### 'Reviewed tags' :

+Contains files with automatic tags that have been reviewed

-*For all reviewed files, ensure to update the json file logging which lines have been reviewed*
+*For all reviewed files, ensure to update isnadtaggedlocations.json logging which lines have been reviewed*

 ## **Tags**

-For all files, the following tags are used:
+For all files, the following tags are used (subject to change following review):

 | In-text Tag | Meaning |
 | --- | --- |
 | @Isnad_Beg@ | Indicates where an isnad begins |
 | @Isnad_End@ | Indicates where an isnad ends |

+## **Process summary for training data creation or review**

+**NOTE:** *Gitbash commands detailed below are similar to those followed for OpenITI mARkdown, described in step [here:](https://docs.google.com/document/d/1XsRR56gn3LvpToTtmy7_YlLtG9bybZImhVMvX1SISrE/edit?usp=sharing "OpenITI mARkdown Annotation workflow")*

+..* update your local repository in git bash using command 'git pull origin master' (ensure that you are in the 'training-data' repository in Gitbash before pulling.)
+..* Choose a file to tag from Priority list.csv
+..* Annotate the file from a random starting place, taking a careful note of the line number **IMPORTANT: IT IS ESSENTIAL TO NOTE THE EXACT LINES THAT HAVE BEEN HUMAN-READ FOR THE MODEL TO WORK EFFECTIVELY**
+..* Tag the isnads in the file file for 2000 lines, using the markers given above.
+You may annotate in smaller sections across the text (e.g. from lines 2400-2900, lines 4000-4500, lines, lines 6200-6700, and lines 8100-8600).
+..* *if you are reviewing an auto-tagged file:* correct all of the isnad tags in the 2000 lines you are reviewing, deleting or moving erronous tags.
+..* Once 2000 lines are tagged, save the file.
+Open isnadtaggedlocations.json ..* *if your text is on the list in the json file and has been tagged before:* add the lines that you have reviewed after 'taggedSections' using a comma to separate it from the previous tagged lines and in square brackets with a comma separating the first line tagged and the line following that tagged e.g.: [[1000,1200],[1500,1600]], and add your name to the annotators value, separating from the previous annotator with a comma, e.g.: "Previous Person, Second Person"
+..* *if your text is new*: Add a new line to the json file, copy the template the new line, fill out the template with your details.
+**NOTE:** When noting lines tagged, the first number includes the text you have reviewed and the second number the line after you have finished review.
+E.g. if you read and tagged lines 1100-1200, you would write [1100,1201].
+..* Save the json file.

+### **Pushing back to GitHub*
+..* Go to gitbash, in gitbash go to the training-data folder ..* Type: git add .
+..* Press enter
+..* Type: git commit -m"ENTER YOUR COMMENT HERE"
+..* Press enter
+..* Type: git push origin master
+..* Your local changes are now updated on the training data repository